Western Toro

 Currently in intake…

 Horses in the intake process take on many forms.
 Oftentimes, initial vetting and farrier care take place prior to transporting to a foster home.
 Once fosters commit and transportation is arranged, horses are brought in and spend several days or weeks settling into their new situation, learning new routines, and being evaluated for basic manners, temperament, and “good citizen” knowledge.
+They are not yet cleared for adoption, but we do accept applications at any time during the process.

 If you would like to help us cover the costs associated with intake, please visit this page.